-For planning purposes, materiality for the Group, PCC and CC Single Entity for 2019/20 has been set at £7.49m, £2.38m & £7.29m respectively.
-This represents 2% of the Group and CC Single Entity's 2019/20 draft gross expenditure on provision of services (excluding non-distributed costs).
-Materiality for the PCC Single Entity has been set at 2% of the PCC Single Entity's prior year gross assets.
-Materiality for the Police Pension Fund has been set at 2% of the draft 2019/20 benefits payable of the Police Pension Fund.
-It will be reassessed throughout the audit process.
+For planning purposes, materiality for the Group, PCC and CC Single Entity for 2020/21 has been set at £6.42m, £2.38m & £6.23m respectively.
+This represents 2% of the Group and CC Single Entity's 2019/20 audited gross expenditure on provision of services (excluding non-distributed costs).
+Materiality for the PCC Single Entity has been set at 2% of the PCC Single Entity's prior year audited gross assets.
+These materiality levels will be reassessed throughout the audit process.